 The Easy Way to Know Your 1973 Penny Value

-The grading scale runs from Poor-1 (heavily worn and barely identifiable) to MS-70 (perfect mint state), with most 1973 pennies falling somewhere in the middle ranges.
+The Sheldon grading scale runs from Poor-1 (heavily worn and barely identifiable) to MS-70 (a perfect, flawless mint state coin).
+Most circulated 1973 pennies fall in the Fine-12 to Very Fine-30 range, where they’re worth 2–5 cents purely for their copper content.

 For instant grade estimation and current market values, try our CoinValueChecker App — simply upload a photo and get immediate feedback on your coin’s condition and worth.